jhong93/spot/README.md

 In this regime, the most crucial design aspect is end-to-end learning of spatial-temporal features from the pixels.
 We present a surprisingly strong, compact, and end-to-end learned baseline that is conceptually simpler than the two-phase architectures common in the temporal action detection, segmentation, and spotting literature.

+## Environment

+The code is tested in Linux (Ubuntu 16.04 and 20.04) with the dependency versions in ```requirements.txt```.
+Similar environments are likely to work also but YMMV.

 ## Datasets

 Refer to the READMEs in the [data](/data) directory for pre-processing and setup instructions.